-There can be many misconceptions about hiring people with disabilities.
-While employers may have various valid concerns, many businesses who have employed people with disabilities have seen great outcomes for their whole business.
+There can be many misconceptions about hiring people with disability.
+While employers may have various valid concerns, many businesses who have employed people with disability have seen great outcomes for their whole business.
 Interestingly, the Australian Bureau of Statistics (ABS) more than four million Australians, experience disability which is nearly 1 in 5 Australians.

 What is a disability?

 Firstly let’s define what a disability is.
 The World Health Organisation (WHO) describes disability as a broad term that covers impairment, activity limitations and participation restrictions.

 - Impairment is a problem in body function or structure;

 - Activity limitation is difficulty experienced by an individual in executing a task or action;